 - a) Who Is An Addict?

 - b) What Is The NA Program?

 - c) Why Are We Here?

 - d) How It Works.

 - e) The Twelve Traditions.

+- f) Just for Today

 Announce the type of meeting (participation, topic discussion, step study, speaker, etc.).
 Ask for topic or step and open the meeting for discussion, or introduce the speaker.